istio/istio.io/content/en/docs/setup/install/kubernetes/index.md

 ---
 title: Quick Start Evaluation Install
 description: Instructions to install Istio in a Kubernetes cluster for evaluation.
-weight: 10
+weight: 5
 keywords: [kubernetes]
 aliases:
     - /docs/setup/kubernetes/quick-start/
     - /docs/setup/kubernetes/install/kubernetes/
 ---

-This guide installs Istio's built-in **demo** [configuration profile](/docs/setup/additional-setup/config-profiles/) using basic Kubernetes commands without needing to download or install [Helm](https://github.com/helm/helm).
+This guide installs Istio's built-in **demo** [configuration profile](/docs/setup/additional-setup/config-profiles/).
 This installation lets you quickly evaluate Istio in a Kubernetes cluster on any platform.

 {{< warning >}}
 The demo configuration profile is not suitable for performance evaluation.
 It